-Question: How useful do you find the “MARSIPAN” assessment tool?
+How useful do you find the “MARSIPAN” assessment tool?
 Is it relevant for bulimic patients who are maybe more at risk?

 Dr Helen Murphy says: MARSIPAN is specifically designed for risk assessment and management of anorexia.
 However, eating disorders specialists are currently working on the third revision of MARSIPAN that will cover all eating disorders, not just anorexia.

-Question: Prescription medications, do any work and what is/is not available to prescribe in the UK?
+Prescription medications, do any work and what is/is not available to prescribe in the UK?

 Dr Helen Murphy says: There are currently no drugs licensed for the treatment of binge eating disorder in the UK.
-However, fluoxetine is licensed for the treatment of bulimia, so it is also used in binge eating disorder.
-In the US, the drug lisdexamfetamine is licensed for the treatment of binge eating disorder, so it sometimes used off-licence in the UK.
-There are small studies suggesting some benefit from topiramate, bupropion and naltrexone, but to date, they have not been licenced in the UK or in the US.
+However, fluoxetine is licensed for the treatment of bulimia, so it is also used in binge eating disorders.
+In the US, the drug lisdexamfetamine is licensed for the treatment of binge eating disorder, so it is sometimes used off-licence in the UK.
+There are small studies suggesting some benefits from topiramate, bupropion and naltrexone, but to date, they have not been licenced in the UK or in the US.

-Question: Can CBT therapies work alongside psychodynamic treatments (e.g. MBT) when there is a dual pathology of eating disorder and personality disorder?
+Can CBT therapies work alongside psychodynamic treatments (e.g. MBT) when there is a dual pathology of eating disorder and personality disorder?

 Dr Joanna Silver says: I think that CBT and MDT can be used together if this makes sense in terms of the patient’s formulation.
 It is important to look at what the function of binge eating is in the context of the patient.
 CBT therapies can provide some practical ways to manage urges and cravings and reduce binges.
 A lot of these strategies can be adaptable to other ways that a person may regulate emotions, for example self-harming.

-Question: What are some practical tools to help patients manage binge eating cravings/urges?
+What are some practical tools to help patients manage binge eating cravings/urges?